rpf13/sportsshooting_react/README.md

 The difference between a signed in and a signed out user is, that once the user is signed in and visiting his own profile, he will be displayed the *edit profile* button.

-The site displays hte bio of the shooter aas well as some more club and shooter related information.
+The site displays the bio of the shooter aas well as some more club and shooter related information.
 As separate section with contact details is shown.
 The site will also display all matches, created by this particular user.
 This can be very handy and an alterntive way, besides the search functionality, to find content of a particular shooter.
 Clicking on a match event, will bring him to the match detail site.